embedeep/FREE-TPU-V3plus-for-FPGA/README.md

 + A open-source SDK
 + A Compiler for Pytorch, Caffe, Darknet and NCNN framework

+***User also can download compressed git-project from baidu Netdisk link: https://pan.baidu.com/s/1-2hEask121Wpk3I3E_YdyQ  passwd: fkdn , and the passwd of compressed file is Embedeep***

 ### Performance of Free-TPU V3+
 The performance of Free-TPU V3+ is highly dependent on the configuration, IP frequency and DDR memory bandwidth.
 We show the latency of a single-core ASIC design with 1GHZ frequency (2TFLOPS/4TOPS) as follow: